 The Belmont Story Project (BSP) is a local, oral-history recording project, modeled after NPR’s StoryCorps.
-Whether you’ve lived in Belmont for six months, or six decades, your story matters, and we’d love to add your voice to the collection.
+This project collects the stories of the people of Belmont.
+The topic can have to do with raising your kids, your work life, a funny story–whatever you decide.
+Whether you’ve lived here for six months, or six decades, your story matters, and we’d love to add your voice to the collection.

 Another good source of inspiration is StoryCorps’ The Great Thanksgiving Listen.
 Hint: Scroll down to the “The Great Thanksgiving Listen Podcast.”
 This project–a spin off of StoryCorps–is creating a repository of home-recordings, of a young person interviewing an elder, over the Thanksgiving holiday.

 Prepare to Record Your Story

 Choose a friend or family member you’d like to interview, or have interview you.
 If you need help finding an interviewer, see “Finding an Interviewer” below.

 Select Questions.
 Interviewers and interviewees may want to select some questions together, so that you are sure to cover the material you want to cover.
 You can find a list of sample questions at Great Questions from StoryCorps.
 These include questions on friendship, family, growing up, love, work, war, remembering a loved one, and more.
 We have also come up with a list of Belmont-related History Questions for an interview about Belmont history.

 This printable Belmont Story Project Handbook, includes sample questions and helpful tips.